bahyusanciko/docker-lamp/README.md

 Docker example with Apache, MySql, PhpMyAdmin and PHP

-- You can use MariaDB latest if you checkout to the tag `mariadb-latest`
+- You can use MariaDB if you checkout to the tag `mariadb:{version}`
-- You can use MySql latest if you checkout to the tag `mysqllatest`
+- You can use MySql if you checkout to the tag `mysql:{version}`
+- You change version PHP if you checkout to the tag `php:{version}-apache`

 I use docker-compose as an orchestrator.
 To run these containers:

 ```
-docker-compose up -d
+docker-compose up --build -d
 ```

 Open phpmyadmin at [http://localhost:8088](http://localhost:8088) Open web browser to look at a simple php example at [http://localhost:80](http://localhost:80)

-Run mysql client:
+Run mysql/mariadb client:

 - `docker-compose exec db mysql -u root -p`